irata-gmbh/vscode-time-tracking/README.md

 - **Automatic Time Tracking**: Tracks time spent on different files and projects automatically when a workspace is opened
 - **Smart Project Detection**: Intelligently determines project names from project files or directory names
+- **Intelligent Idle Detection**: Automatically detects when you're away and handles your time tracking accordingly
+- **Auto-Dismissing Notifications**: Idle notifications are automatically dismissed when you resume activity
 - **Manual Control**: Start, stop, or toggle time tracking with simple commands
 - **Activity View**: Visualizes your time data in an easy-to-understand report view
 - **Auto-Refreshing Reports**: Report view automatically refreshes at configurable intervals